codesandbox/docs/packages/projects-docs/pages/learn/repositories/limitations.md

 CodeSandbox natively supports the [Nix](https://nixos.org/) package manager.
 To install a package, you can define a file in the root of your project called `csb.nix` and configure which packages should be automatically installed from the [nix package store](https://search.nixos.org/packages).

-An example configuration is this:
+See an example configuration below:

 ```nix
 with import <nixpkgs> {};